MicrosoftDocs/win32/desktop-src/OPC/open-packaging-conventions-overview.md

 ## Introduction

-The *ECMA-376 OpenXML, 1st Edition, Part 2: Open Packaging Conventions (OPC)* can be more easily understood through an analogy with real–world filing systems.
+The *ECMA-376 OpenXML, 1st Edition, Part 2: Open Packaging Conventions (OPC)* can be more easily understood through an analogy with real world filing systems.
 People and businesses need to organize their information.
 Often, this information is tracked by using paperwork that is stored in folders, which are in turn, stored in filing cabinets.
 For each person and business, someone had to design a system to fit their needs, a system that would allow information to be accessed as needed.

 A personalized filing system provides great advantages when used by someone who understands how the system works, but when someone new needs to access the system, how do they know where to find the information they need?
 Suddenly, the personalized filing system becomes less convenient.
 Applications face similar challenges in organizing data: what information is most important and how can developers ensure that it is easily accessible?

 The *OPC* specification provides an answer to this question.
-A package, as described in the *OPC*, enables different applications to access key information from an OPC–based file in a standardized and predictable way.
+A package, as described in the *OPC*, enables different applications to access key information from an OPC based file in a standardized and predictable way.
 A package is like a filing cabinet whose basic organization is known to all the people and businesses that interact with it.

 ## What are the Open Packaging Conventions (OPC)?